musikele/musikele-crypto-bot/README.md

 # CEX.io bot

-> use at your own risk, I tell you this because I risked and lost some money.
+Use at your own risk, I tell you this because I risked and lost some money.

-> I started my journey in BTC trading with 160€, I almost doubled its value up to 390€ and then back to now, 99€ ...
+I started my journey in BTC trading with 160€, I almost doubled its value up to 390€ and then back to now, 99€ ...

-> I don't think you should be putting real money or effort on this, BTC is just vapor for now...
+I don't think you should be putting real money or effort on this, BTC is just vapor for now...

-> But this hasn't stopped me to develop my own bot that auto-trades bitcoin based on [Volume-weighted average price](https://en.wikipedia.org/wiki/Volume-weighted_average_price) technique.
+But this hasn't stopped me to develop my own bot that auto-trades bitcoin based on [Volume-weighted average price](https://en.wikipedia.org/wiki/Volume-weighted_average_price) technique.
->

 So basically what's in here?
 A single massive bot that buys 20€ of bitcoins every day, and when you've converted all your euros in BTC, he sells everything.